 - Taking the lambda out into a separate class field and appointing a name — the static class field — that can be physically mocked.
 When we call the method, we can set the mock of another function via Mockito, PowerMockito, etc., instead of this lambda.
 While the option works, you get some ugly code in the end.

 - Going with the transitive approach: black-box test all units using the lambda.
 By testing everything around the lambda function, you indirectly test the lambda.

 An Example of the Order class and unit tests that test the complex lambda logic using the black box approach by testing the Order constructor.

 In fact, 90% of cases can be solved using black-box testing — take it from our experience.

 And this is a good example of why TDD is hard to learn from theoretical articles or on your own — when we stumble upon some uncommon logic with call-backs or lambdas, we usually won’t stop and spend another hour carefully considering how to cover it.
 Especially when you have pressing deadlines.
 Most engineers will cover such cases on the go, adding more complexity to the code and tests without having proper coverage.

 In this piece, we did our best to cover some non-trivial practical cases scarcely described on the web.
-And the takeaways are simple: TDD requires working in pairs, and you need to have someone experienced in TDD at all times.
-Some problems, like lambda testing or choosing between black-box vs. white-box unit testing, could be really hard to crack.
-And if you lack experience in TDD, you absolutely need to have another motivated engineer working and learning on the same codebase by your side.
+And the takeaways are simple: TDD requires working in pairs, and you must have someone experienced in TDD at all times.
+Some problems, like lambda testing or choosing between black-box vs. white-box unit testing, could be hard to crack.
+And if you lack experience in TDD, you need to have another motivated engineer working and learning on the same codebase by your side.

 Getting TDD right from the start (even after reading both our articles) is not easy.
-So, instead of experimenting with your teammates, you can find a team lead experienced in TDD and build a team around them.
-And you’re always welcome to consult our CTO, Yuriy Nakonechnyy, who is sure to help you navigate in the right direction.
+So, instead of experimenting with your teammates, you can find a team leader experienced in TDD and build a team around them.
+And you’re always welcome to consult our CTO, Yuriy Nakonechnyy, who will help you navigate the right direction.